-The psychological services are provided by Dr. Cara O'Connell-Edwards - a licensed clinical psychologist.
-Dr. O'Connell-Edwards specializes in the treatment of patients with chronic gastrointestinal illnesses and provide the following psychological techniques or therapies in collaboration with the patient’s other healthcare providers:
+Psychological services specializes in the treatment of patients with chronic gastrointestinal illnesses and provide the following psychological techniques or therapies in collaboration with the patient’s other healthcare providers:

 - Stress Management: Stress management therapy seeks to help a person understand the role of stress in his/her life and how it relates to the person’s FGID symptoms.
 It also seeks to provide the patient with a variety of ways for dealing with stressful events in ways that minimize their impact on the person’s FGID symptoms and quality of life.